-Optimal Reductions between Oblivious Transfers using Interactive Hashing
+Optimal Reductions Between Oblivious Transfers Using Interactive Hashing

-Claude Crépeau and George Savvides
+Claude Crépeau^{} and George Savvides^{}

-{crepeau,gsavvi1}@cs.mcgill.ca McGill University, Montéral, QC, Canada.
+McGill University, Montéral, QC, Canada {crepeau, gsavvi1}@cs.mcgill.ca

 Abstract.
 We present an asymptotically optimal reduction of one-outof-two String Oblivious Transfer to one-out-of-two Bit Oblivious Transfer using Interactive Hashing in conjunction with Privacy Amplification.
-Interactive Hashing is used as in an innovative way to test the receiver's adherence to the protocol.
+Interactive Hashing is used in an innovative way to test the receiver's adherence to the protocol.
 We show that $(1 + \epsilon)k$ uses of Bit OT suffice to implement String OT for k-bit strings.
 Our protocol represents a two-fold improvement over the best constructions in the literature and is asymptotically optimal.
-We then show that our construction can also accommodate weaker versions of Bit OT obtaining in all three cases a significantly lower expansion factor compared to previous constructions.
-Besides increasing efficiency, our constructions impose no constraints on the 2-universal families of Hash Functions used for Privacy Amplification.
+We then show that our construction can also accommodate weaker versions of Bit OT, thereby obtaining a significantly lower expansion factor compared to previous constructions.
+Besides increasing efficiency, our constructions allow the use of any 2-universal family of Hash Functions for performing Privacy Amplification.
 Of independent interest, our reduction illustrates the power of Interactive Hashing as an ingredient in the design of cryptographic protocols.